-All SP1200 contollers are equipped with an ozonator outlet socket.
-This socket is only turned on when the main filtration pump is operating.
+All SP601 controllers are equipped with a choice of ozonator outlet sockets.
+The correct socket must be used to ensure the ozonator comes on when the appropriate pump is running.
 This will provide ozonation of the pool water during the filtration period.
 See 'Model Variations' for more details.